pottekkat/personal-website/content/posts/apisix-wasm-support.md

 Running Wasm plugins inside a VM comes with beneficial side effects.
 It offers security and isolation from APISIX, ensuring that any issues with the plugin are self-contained.

 The wasm-nginx-module first [loads](https://github.com/api7/wasm-nginx-module/blob/ccc83f7397c711b5f99a55682134a0972a5a6040/lib/resty/proxy-wasm.lua#L81) the `.wasm` binary to the VM and then uses the `call` method, as we saw above.
 All Wasm plugins are run inside the same Wasm VM.

-## Programming Model

-APISIX uses the following programming model to work with Wasm plugins.
-All of these interfaces are implemented by the programmer while writing custom plugins, as we did in the [previous article](/posts/tiny-apisix-plugin/):

-{{< figure src="/images/apisix-wasm-support/programming-model.png#center" title="Interfaces for Wasm plugins" caption="See [the documentation](https://apisix.apache.org/docs/apisix/wasm/) for more." link="/images/apisix-wasm-support/programming-model.png" target="_blank" class="align-center" >}}

-Each plugin has its own `VMContext`, which can create multiple `PluginContext` for each route. i.e., each `PluginContext` corresponds to an instance of a plugin, so if a service is configured with a Wasm plugin and two routes inherit from the service, each route will have its own `PluginContext`.

-Similarly, a `PluginContext` is the parent of multiple `HTTPContext`.
-Each HTTP request will have its own `HTTPContext`.

 ## Room to Improve